 Macroinvertebrate Sampling Program results which can be found on the Friends of the Rouge website.
-As of fall 2021, new sampling protocol was rolled out by the Michigan Clean Water Corps.
+As of fall 2021, the Michigan Clean Water Corps initiated new sampling protocol.

 Benthic macroinvertebrates

 Benthic macroinvertebrates are bottom-dwelling organisms without a backbone that are visible to the naked eye, such as aquatic insect larvae, crayfish, clams, snails, leeches, and aquatic worms.
 Some benthic invertebrates are very sensitive to pollution and are only found in pristine areas, while others have a high tolerance for pollution and can live in both pristine and lower quality areas.
 Thus, the types and abundance of benthic organisms collected in the river can be a key indicator of the water quality of an area over time.